Slaný: History

-The Wenceslaus Hajek's chronicle records Slaný as having been founded in 750, at the site of a salt spring below the Slánská hora Hill (slaný is a Czech word for "salty").

 The first written mention of Slaný is from 1262.
 The town grew as a result of its location on the trade route between Prague and Saxony.
 The Benedictines established a hospital here in 1136, together with a church dedicated to St. Gotthard.
 It was this large presence of the church, and the unconsolidated state of landed property that went with it, that allowed King Wenceslaus II of Bohemia to charter Slaný as a town and give his royal assent to its Magdeburg rights only sometime in the decade after 1295.
 In 1348, an earthquake damaged the now-fortified town; in 1371, a large fire broke out, and the church had to be rebuilt.

 Slaný was captured by the Taborites in 1425 during the Hussite Wars, and remained in their hands until 1434.
 Not only did the Benedictine monks have to leave — this town by the hill was also one of Hussite holy cities, and their preachers expected it to survive the anticipated end of the world.
-Later, the Hussite king George of Poděbrady gave Slaný many privileges, after the town had supported his election to the throne.
-The town also participated in the Bohemian Revolt that opened the Thirty Years' War, housing the family of king Frederick V of the Palatinate.
-After the Battle of White Mountain, that meant a defeat for the cause, the town suffered as a result of the ravages of war.
+Later, King George of Poděbrady gave Slaný many privileges, after the town had supported his election to the throne.
+The town also participated in the Bohemian Revolt that opened the Thirty Years' War, housing the family of King Frederick V. After the Battle of White Mountain, that meant a defeat for the cause, the town suffered as a result of the ravages of war.
 Afterwards, the new Catholic possessors of Slaný, the Martinic family, erected a Baroque church and edifice that, together with a new monastery, adorn the town to this day.

-Since the middle of the 19th century, Czech has been the dominant language there.
-Industrial development was delayed until around 1860.
-An important engineering factory was built in 1872 and more followed.
-A factory producing batteries was founded in 1918.
-The infrastructure and amenities of a modern town have been gradually added since the second half of the 19th century.
+From the middle of the 19th century, Slaný began to be industrialized.
+The industry focused primarily on the needs of agriculture.

 Demographics

 Transport

 Slaný is situated at the crossing of the Prague–Louny and Mělník–Karlovy Vary roads, near the end of the unfinished D7 motorway.

-The town lies on the railway line from Slaný to Kralupy nad Vltavou.
+Slaný is the terminus and starting point of the railway line from/to Kralupy nad Vltavou.
+The town is served by two train stations.

+Education

+Slaný is home to three secondary schools: Václav Beneš Třebízský Gymnasium, Dr. Edvard Beneš Business Academy, and Secondary Vocational School Slaný.
+There are five primary schools and also one primary art school.

+Sport

+Slaný is the home venue of the motorcycle speedway club AK Slaný.
+Motorcycle speedway is held at the Slaný Speedway Stadium in the southeast of the town.
+It was opened in 1950.
+The venue hosted the final of the 1962 Speedway World Team Cup.